MarekNowak250/text-editor/README.md

 ## Why?

-It was developed as a learning project.
+Creating this simple text editor with limited functionality was mainly a learning project.
 ## Quick start

 Clone or download repository, build project.